 Recently it appears that there has been some confusion between Brexit and breakfast.
-At the recent Conservative Party conference in Birmingham, the leader of the Welsh Conservative party made the following statement:
+At the Conservative Party conference in Birmingham, the leader of the Welsh Conservative party made the following statement:

 More recently still, the BBC released a video compiling the many times one of its presenters had tried and failed to say Brexit.